HGSE Committee on Rights and Responsibilities

 Possible Involuntary Leave of Absence or Restrictions

-As noted above in the section on Involuntary Leaves of Absence, The associate dean for enrollment and student services, in consultation with the associate dean for degree programs and other officers of the university as appropriate, may place a student on involuntary leave of absence when the student has been arrested on allegations of serious criminal behavior or has been charged with such behavior by law enforcement authorities, or when the student allegedly has violated a disciplinary rule of HGSE and his or her presence on campus poses a significant risk to the safety of others or to the educational environment of the community.
-The associate dean also may place restrictions on an enrolled student’s activities or living arrangements during the course of a disciplinary case.
+As noted above in the section on Involuntary Leaves of Absence, The Associate Dean for Enrollment and Student Services, in consultation with the Associate Dean for Academic Programs and other officers of the university as appropriate, may place a student on involuntary leave of absence when the student has been arrested on allegations of serious criminal behavior or has been charged with such behavior by law enforcement authorities, or when the student allegedly has violated a disciplinary rule of HGSE and the student’s presence on campus poses a significant risk to the safety of others or to the educational environment of the community.
+The Associate Dean also may place restrictions on an enrolled student’s activities or living arrangements during the course of a disciplinary case.